Scoring your Credit - How's your FICO?

 Not just for qualifying

-Before you can improve your FICO score, you must know your score and ensure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-Also available are information and online tools that help you understand how to improve your credit score.
+Before you can improve your credit score, you have to obtain your score and be sure that the reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+Also available are helpful information and tools that help you improve your credit score.

 Basic Pre-Approval